fssfll/fssfll/spike/lessons/spike_basecode/spike_basecode.md

 __Efficient Problem Solving:__

 The goal of the base code is to speed up the coding process so students can focus on solving problems.
-With a pre-defined robot class and an easy-to-use menu, students can quickly test ideas, experiment, and improve their solutions—key skills for success in Lego League!
+With a pre-defined robot class and an easy-to-use menu, students can quickly test ideas, experiment, and improve their solutions—key skills for success in First Lego League!

-In short, the Bolton Robotics Base Code helps students spend less time on setup and more time being creative and solving challenges.
-It’s a tool designed to make learning robotics faster, easier, and more fun!

 # How Do I Get the Base Robot Code?
 - Visit the GitHub repository where the Bolton Robotics Base Code is hosted: [Bolton Robotics Base Code Repository](https://github.com/fssfll/spike_basecode).
 - On the GitHub page, click on the "Code" button and then select "Download ZIP" to download the entire project as a ZIP file.
-- Extract the downloaded ZIP file to a location on your computer.
+- Extract the downloaded ZIP file to a location on your computer and extract the contents.
-- Open Visual Studio Code and navigate to the folder where you extracted the Base Code.
+- Open Pybricks IDE, click the "Import a file" icon, navigate to the folder where you extracted the Base Code, and add all the python files.
-- Open the folder in Visual Studio Code.

 # What do the files I downloaded do?